MaverickEngine/summary-engine/readme.txt

 == Changelog ==

+= v0.7.0 =
+ * Create summaries automatically on Publish
+ * Setting to enable automatic summaries
+ * Uses action-scheduler [https://actionscheduler.org/] to create summaries in the background

 = 0.6.9 =
  * Add custom links on the Review screen, eg. to quickly Tweet a summary